 Volunteers will be able to:

-1. Gain a better understanding of the legal aid schemes available in Singapore, especially those administered by the LSPBS.
+1. Gain a better understanding of the legal aid schemes available in Singapore, especially those administered by us.

-2. Become more empathetic listeners and learn to ask questions effectively, interviewing applicants and summarising their legal issues for case lists for either the CLCs or CLAS.
+2. Become more empathetic listeners and learn to ask questions effectively, interviewing applicants and summarising their legal issues for case lists.

 3. Be exposed to legal knowledge and observe how lawyers give advice to applicants in legal clinics by sitting in and taking notes.

-4. Role-play as a lawyer giving advice to applicants, draft legal advice for pretend applicants, and receive feedback from the CLCs legal officer (CLCs only).
+4. CLC interns get to role-play as a lawyer giving advice to applicants, draft legal advice for pretend applicants, and receive feedback from the our legal officer.

 Students aged 18 and above, who are currently enrolled to study and/or are studying a law degree.

-For assistance/more information on internships, please email us at firstname.lastname@example.org.
+For assistance/more information, please email us at firstname.lastname@example.org.